A beautifully smoked turkey is without a doubt the crowning glory of the festive table.

 Crispy skin on a roast turkey is like crackling on pork – it just takes the dish to the next level.

 But the low and slow style of cooking or smoking a turkey can make this a challenge.

 So how can we combine the juicy smoky flavors of a delicious turkey with the crunch of perfect skin?

 A few tips and tricks can help you find the way!

 The Key To Crispy Skin

-The key to crispy turkey skin is the delicate balance of retaining as much natural moisture in the meat of the bird while keeping the skin dry during the cooking process.
+The key to crispy turkey skin is the delicate balance of retaining as much natural moisture while keeping the skin dry during the cooking process.